janKekanSan/jankekansan.github.io/pages/sona/open.md

 Toki Pona can be written with a system known as sitelen pona, or [sitelen pona]{.tokipona}.
 It has one character per word, which is easy with few words!
 I provide each character with each new word, and use it for all the exercises.

 In sitelen pona, speakers will either start a new line, or use an interpunct `・` at the end of sentences.
-No other punctuation is generally used.
+No other punctuation is generally used, though they are fine to use.

 > [jan li toki e ni・seme li lon・ona li wile tawa li wile lape]{.tokipona}